OpenTuwa/OpenWorldDialects/README.md

 This project builds **open dialect databases, dialect dictionaries, morphological paradigms, conjugation tables, and cross-dialectal parallel corpora** for use by **linguists, dialectologists, language researchers, computational linguists, NLP engineers, low-resource language developers, and language documentation projects**.

 The repository is **actively expanding**.
-Current data covers initial language families including Sinitic (Mandarin Chinese), Semitic / Arabic dialect continuum (MENA), Austronesian / Malayic varieties (Austronesia), and Indo-Aryan / Hindi varieties (India).
+Current data covers initial language families including Sinitic (Mandarin Chinese), Semitic / Arabic dialect continuum (MENA), Austronesian / Malayic varieties (Austronesia), Indo-Aryan / Hindi varieties (India), and Romance (Spanish dialects).
 These are starting points, not the scope.
 Additional languages, dialects, sociolects, and regional varieties are being added on an ongoing basis.

 No backend.
 No proprietary format.
 Plain Python pipelines that generate queryable SQLite corpora, plus a static browser viewer for manual inspection.